sp3nx0r/blog/content/posts/2018-08-25-practical-application-of-keylogger-for-ir/index.md

 I initially found this keylogger as the fourth hit on Google.
 After quickly reviewing the code and getting familiar, this seemed like it would work for us.
 I particularly liked the fact this had 1) documented coded (yay) and 2) had good hooks for debugging (console writes, opening file at the end).
 Gave a good structure to quickly iterate through.

 I'll speak later about our deployment, but the main challenge with this script was the fidelity of results that it returned.
-In our test deployment, we observed that keypresses were being dropped and it generally gave inconsistent results.
+In our test deployment, we observed that key presses were being dropped and it generally gave inconsistent results.
 It improved as the \[cci\_powershell\]Start-Sleep -Milliseconds 40\[/cci\] timer was reduced, but Powershell CPU usage went way up (at value=1, CPU util=25%).
-That'd be super noticable (cue fan noise) and the accuracy of keystroke capture still wasn't high enough.
+That'd be super noticeable (cue fan noise) and the accuracy of keystroke capture still wasn't high enough.
 So we dropped this and started looking for alternative measures.

 ### Powersploit's Get-Keystrokes.ps1